Learning Unified Distance Metric Across Diverse Data Distributions with Parameter-Efficient Transfer Learning: Experiments

-Table~\ref{tab:comparison_finetuned} shows Recall@1 performance with a total of eight datasets.
-We note that the total number of parameters of dataset-specific models increases as the number of datasets increases. \textbf{(1)} Our results show that PUMA surpasses all compared data-specific models (Table~\ref{tab:comparison_finetuned}(a)) in terms of universal accuracy.
-Moreover, our method outperforms data-specific models in all cases except for In-Shop and Dog, while not using hyperparameters selected for each respective dataset.
+Table~\ref{tab:comparison_sota} shows Recall@1 performance with a total of eight datasets.
+We note that the total number of trainable parameters of dataset-specific models increases as the number of datasets increases. \begin{itemize}[leftmargin=3mm] \itemsep{0ex} \item Our results show that PUMA surpasses all compared data-specific models (Table~\ref{tab:comparison_sota}(a)) in terms of universal accuracy.
+Moreover, our method outperforms data-specific models in all cases except for In-Shop and Dog datasets, while not using hyperparameters selected for each respective dataset.
 Surprisingly, our method accomplishes this level of performance while \emph{using up to 69 times fewer trainable parameters} than previous techniques.
 This indicates that PUMA can be trained with limited resources and can easily be scaled up to a larger model and more datasets.
-Furthermore, even without emphasizing parameter efficiency, the outcomes highlight that our method can be a promising alternative to existing dataset-specific metric learning approaches. \textbf{(2)} While universal models by full fine-tuning (Table~\ref{tab:comparison_finetuned}(b)) suffer significant performance degradation on small datasets, PUMA consistently achieves high performance across all datasets.
-Consequently, our results show that PUMA surpasses all compared methods both in terms of dataset-specific accuracy and universal accuracy.
-It enhances the best performance of universal models in the unified accuracy and harmonic mean accuracy by 3.4\% and 4.6\%, respectively. \textbf{(3)} Among various parameter-efficient fine-tuning methods (Table~\ref{tab:comparison_finetuned}(c)), only our approach manages to outperform the majority of full fine-tuned models.
-Models like Linear Embedding and VPT, which employ fewer learnable parameters, notably underperform on datasets such as Cars, SOP, In-Shop, and Aircraft, where substantial domain-specific knowledge is required.
-Both AdaptFormer and Lora, which use a similar number of parameters as our method, similarly show biases towards large datasets akin to full fine-tuning.

-\textbf{Discussion on Losses in UML.} We observe that loss functions in UML exhibit different behaviors compared to conventional metric learning.
-This is due to the significant changes in the intra-class similarity and inter-class separability across datasets, making the effect of loss design and its hyperparameters critical.
-The choice of margin in a loss greatly affects performance, with large margins (\eg, ArcFace) leading to significant drops in performance.
-In contrast, sophisticated losses such as SoftTriple which uses multiple proxies, and CurricularFace which dynamically considers hard negatives demonstrate superior performance.
-In addition, pair-based losses that require negative mining do not perform well in the UML setting due to the emergence of a large number of easy negatives.
-See Appendix~\ref{app:discussion_losses} for further discussion.
+Furthermore, even without emphasizing parameter efficiency, the outcomes highlight that our method can be a promising alternative to dataset-specific metric learning approaches.